weiweb3/next-javascript-starter/README.md

 ## Learn More

-To learn more about thirdweb and Next.js, take a look at the following resources:
+To learn more about weiweb3 and Next.js, take a look at the following resources:

-- [thirdweb React Documentation](https://docs.thirdweb.com/react) - learn about our React SDK.
+- [weiweb3 React Documentation](https://docs.weiweb3.com/react) - learn about our React SDK.
-- [thirdweb JavaScript Documentation](https://docs.thirdweb.com/react) - learn about our JavaScript/TypeScript SDK.
+- [weiweb3 JavaScript Documentation](https://docs.weiweb3.com/react) - learn about our JavaScript/TypeScript SDK.
-- [thirdweb Portal](https://docs.thirdweb.com/react) - check our guides and development resources.
+- [weiweb3 Portal](https://docs.weiweb3.com/react) - check our guides and development resources.
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.

-You can check out [the thirdweb GitHub organization](https://github.com/thirdweb-dev) - your feedback and contributions are welcome!
+You can check out [the weiweb3 GitHub organization](https://github.com/weiweb3) - your feedback and contributions are welcome!

 ## Join our Discord!

-For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).
+For any questions, suggestions, join our discord at [https://discord.gg/weiweb3](https://discord.gg/weiweb3).